ColinShaw/cyclic-poisson-forecasting-models/README.md

 to anticipate better results.
 Of course the only way to know is to collect real data and repeat the experiment.

+Even by normalizing the Poisson distribution by the mean didn't affect the quality of the residual.
+The seasonal undulations were removed, but the variability was nearly identical in terms of the qualitative appearance of a qq-plot.
+Perhaps this is expected since the variance of the distribution was not normalized, only the mean.

 Another mechanism for improvement might be adding time series components to the ARIMA model.
 Particularly for constant underlying changes in the Poisson process, these could be modeled by a